tiprankstipranks

 Our results depend on effective marketing and advertising, successful new product launches and digital engagement.

 Our revenues are heavily influenced by brand marketing and advertising and by our ability to develop and launch new and innovative products.
 If our marketing and advertising programs are not successful, or we fail to develop commercially successful new products, our ability to attract new guests and retain existing guests and our results of operations could be materially adversely affected.
 Because franchisees contribute to advertising funds based on a percentage of gross sales at their franchised restaurants, advertising fund expenditures generally are dependent upon restaurant sales volumes.
 If system-wide sales decline, amounts available for our marketing and advertising programs will be reduced unless we contribute to advertising spend, which could adversely affect our results of operations.
-Also, to the extent we use value offerings in our marketing and advertising programs to drive traffic, the low price offerings may condition our guests to resist higher prices in a more favorable economic environment.
-In addition, we continue to focus on transforming the restaurant experience through technology and digital engagement to improve our service model and strengthen relationships with customers, including through digital channels, loyalty initiatives, mobile ordering and payment systems, social media engagement, and delivery initiatives.
-If our digital commerce platforms do not meet customers' expectations in terms of security, privacy, speed, attractiveness or ease of use, customers may be less inclined to return to those platforms, which could negatively impact the same store sales of our brands.
-Also, utilizing third-party delivery services may not be as profitable as sales directly to our guests and may also introduce food quality and customer satisfaction risks outside of our control.
+Also, to the extent we use value offerings in our marketing and advertising programs to drive traffic and/or respond to the competitive environment, the low price offerings may condition our guests to resist higher prices in a more favorable economic environment.
+In addition, we continue to focus on transforming the restaurant experience through technology and digital engagement to improve our service model and strengthen relationships with guests, including through digital channels, loyalty initiatives, mobile ordering and payment systems, social media engagement, and delivery initiatives.
+If our digital commerce platforms do not meet guests' expectations in terms of security, privacy, speed, attractiveness or ease of use, guests may be less inclined to return to those platforms, which could negatively impact the same store sales of our brands.
+Also, utilizing third-party delivery services may also introduce food quality and guest satisfaction risks outside of our control.
 If the third-party delivery services that we utilize cease or curtail their operations, increase their fees or give greater priority or promotions on their platforms to our competitors, our delivery business and our sales may be negatively impacted.
-The delivery business is also the subject of increased scrutiny from federal, state, and local regulators, which may result in additional costs and expenses that the delivery business may seek to pass through to participating restaurants, including through increased fees.
+The delivery business is also the subject of increased scrutiny from federal, state, and local regulators, which may result in additional costs and expenses that the delivery business may seek to pass on to participating restaurants, including through increased fees.

 We and our franchisees may be unable to secure and renew desirable restaurant locations to maintain and grow our restaurant portfolios.

 The success of any restaurant depends in substantial part on its location.
 Neighborhood or economic conditions where our restaurants are located could decline in the future as demographic patterns change, resulting in potentially reduced sales in those locations.
-Competition for restaurant locations can also be intense and there may be delays or cancellation of new site developments by developers and landlords or difficulties renewing existing sites, which may be exacerbated by factors related to the commercial real estate or credit markets.
-If franchisees cannot obtain and renew desirable locations for their restaurants at reasonable prices due to, among other things, higher than anticipated acquisition, construction and/or development costs of new restaurants, difficulty negotiating leases with acceptable terms, onerous land use or zoning restrictions, or challenges in securing required governmental permits, then their ability to execute their respective growth strategies may be adversely affected.
-Based on their size advantage and/or their greater financial resources, some of our competitors may have the ability to negotiate more favorable lease terms than we can and some landlords and developers may offer priority or grant exclusivity to some of our competitors for desirable locations.
-As a result, we or our franchisees may not be able to obtain new leases or renew existing leases on acceptable terms, if at all, which could adversely affect our sales and brand-building initiatives.
+Our sales and growth strategies may be adversely affected if we or franchisees cannot obtain and renew desirable locations for restaurants at reasonable prices due to, among other things, higher than anticipated acquisition, construction, development or remodel costs, difficulty negotiating leases with acceptable terms, delays or cancellation of new site developments by developers, onerous land use or zoning restrictions, or challenges in securing required governmental permits.
+Competition for restaurant locations can be intense and other restaurant companies may be able to use their size and financial resources to negotiate more favorable lease terms, priority or exclusivity with landlords and developers.

 Brand / Reputation1 | 3.2%